-If you're operating a business and have an issue with a builder or tradesperson that you can't resolve, contact the Small Business Commissioner of South Australia.
+Consumers who have an issue with a builder or tradesperson that they can’t resolve.

 - products or services were advertised or bought in South Australia